 Analysis of grand jury investigations from around the state reveals aging equipment, personnel shortages, outdated procedures, and massive gaps in evacuation planning and emergency notification networks

-When it comes to wildfires California’s political class are playing Russian roulette with 40 million lives.
-An analysis of more than 200 civil grand jury investigations from all of the state’s 58 counties reveals catastrophically flawed, and in many places nonexistent, emergency response plans affecting hundreds of cities.
-Many of those investigations also expose the extent to which policymakers are engaging in what can only be described as willful ignorance.
+When it comes to natural disasters California is playing Russian roulette with 40 million lives.
+An analysis of more than 200 civil grand jury investigations from all of the state’s 58 counties reveals badly flawed, and in many places nonexistent, emergency response plans affecting hundreds of cities.
+The grand jury reports also describe the extent to which many officials are engaging in what can only be described as willful ignorance.